 Literature, technique, and for voice students, diction, are taught through private lessons, recitals, and examinations.
 All voice majors and vocal emphasis students are required to sing in an ensemble each semester.
 Brass, woodwind, and percussion emphasis students are required to play in the band each semester.
 Courses with numbers which begin with 0 as the first digit are for non-music majors for one-hour credit.
 Course numbers which begin with 1 are taken by freshman and sophomore music majors.
 Course numbers which begin with 3 are taken by students who have achieved upper division status.
-Instruction in the following is offered (1-3 hours):
+Instruction for the 100 and 300 level is offered as variable credit 1-3 hours: